marcusburghardt/ansible-role-openscap/README.md

   roles:
     - marcusburghardt.ansible_role_openscap
 ```
+Note that this ansible role was created by a group of specific tasks (available_tasks).
+You can disable and enable the tasks combination according to your demands.
 Considering the inventory file `hosts_openscap` is in the same folder, with the following content:
 ```
 [linux:children]